Scottsdale Birth Injury Attorney

 - Failure to diagnose the risk of a severe medical condition

-Contact a Phoenix Birth Injury Lawyer to Discuss Your Matter
+Contact a Scottsdale Birth Injury Lawyer to Discuss Your Matter

-We are a birth injury law firm in Phoenix, Arizona.
-At Amar Esq.
-PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
+We are a birth injury law firm in Scottsdale, Arizona.
+We focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
 Whether your matter settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve.
-Our law office office is located in Scottsdale.
-At the Scottsdale law office of Amar Esq.
-PLLC, we understand how devastating a birth injury can be.
+At our firm, we understand how devastating a birth injury can be.
 We guide families through this most difficult time by explaining their legal rights and working with medical professionals to get the best care possible for the child.
 We help children get the medical care they need, including the compensation for their lifetime of adjustments and emotional pain.
 We do this by bringing claims against hospitals and medical providers who committed the medical malpractice.
-To talk with a caring Scottsdale birth injury attorney, please call 480.802.8232 or fill out our online contact form below.
+To schedule a free consultation with a birth injury attorney please call 480-802-8232.